How much does it cost to see a psychologist?

 Fees are payable on the day at the time of consultation.

-Weekend Appointments: Saturday appointments may be available on request.
+Weekend Appointment: Saturday appointments may be available on request.
 A $60.00 non-refundable loading fee is required to confirm the booking.

 Initial Consultation: Initial bookings attract a deposit fee of $50.00 which is deducted from your final consultation fee.
 Deposits are not payable on subsequent consultations.
 Deposit fees on initial consultations are refundable with more than 47 working hours notice of cancellation, providing the Terms and Conditions are met (below).
 Deposits are NOT required for subsequent appointments with the same client.
 Open Arms clients are not required to pay a deposit.